twilio-labs/sample-conversations-masked-numbers/README.md

 ### How it works

 This application creates a single conversation and provides a page to manage phone numbers in the conversation.
 Using a webhook it tracks the activity of every phone number in the conversation.
-When a phone number is iddle for longer than its expiration time it's removed from the conversation.
+When a phone number is idle for longer than its expiration time it's removed from the conversation.

 ## Features